PrivSec-dev/privsec.dev/content/knowledge/Multi-factor Authentication.md

 ### Email and SMS MFA

 Email and SMS MFA are examples of the weaker MFA protocols.
-Email MFA is not great as whoever controls your email account can typically both reset your password and recieve your MFA verification.
-SMS on the other hand is problematic due to the lack of any kind of encryption, making it vulnerable to sniffing.
-[Sim swap](https://en.wikipedia.org/wiki/SIM_swap_scam) attacks, if carried out successfully, will allow an attacker to recieve your one time passcode while locking you out of your own account.
-In certain cases,websites or services may also allow the user to reset their account login by calling them using the phone number used for MFA, which could be faked with a [spoofed CallerID](https://en.wikipedia.org/wiki/Caller_ID_spoofing).
+Email MFA is not great as whoever controls your email account can typically both reset your password and receive your MFA verification.
+SMS, on the other hand, is problematic due to the lack of any kind of encryption, making it vulnerable to sniffing.
+[Sim swap](https://en.wikipedia.org/wiki/SIM_swap_scam) attacks, if carried out successfully, will allow an attacker to receive your one time passcode while locking you out of your own account.
+In certain cases, websites or services may also allow the user to reset their account login by calling them using the phone number used for MFA, which could be faked with a [spoofed CallerID](https://en.wikipedia.org/wiki/Caller_ID_spoofing).

 Only use these protocols when it is the only option you have, and be very careful with SMS MFA as it could actually worsen your security.